matloff/omsi/README.md

 ```

 The port number must be at least 1024.

+This will create a directory **Midterm1**, in which the students'
+submitted answers will be stored.

 The server Internet address, port number and exam code (no embedded
 spaces) will need to be announced to the students at the start of the